0xnohan/Kernel/README.md

 # Kernel

-**Kernel** is a simplified implementation of a blockchain in Python, complete with a build-in explorer.
+**Kernel** is a simplified implementation of a blockchain in Python.
 This project is directly inspired by the consensus mechanism and chain structure of **Bitcoin**.
 The consensus is based on the **Proof-of-Work algorithm**, where miners must solve complex cryptographic problems to validate new blocks and add them to the chain.
 The validation process uses the SHA-256 function to ensure the integrity of each block's data.
 Each block contains a hash of the previous block, creating a secure and immutable chain of blocks.